 I’ve eaten at hundreds of restaurants in my life, but I’ve never worked at one.
-My wife was a waitress in college, so when we go out to eat and I complain about something, she’s usually able to offer me a logical explanation.
+My wife was a waitress in college, so when we go out to eat and I complain about something, she’s usually able to offer me an explanation.
 The table next to ours received their food first because they ordered soup and sandwiches and we ordered pizza.
 That family was seated ahead of ours because a table for four opened up, but there isn’t yet room for our party of six.
 The restaurant may appear sparsely populated, but our food could be taking a long time because there’s a backlog of take-out orders.

 Until you do a job, you can’t appreciate all that goes into it.
 It’s this fact of life that accounts for many of the misconceptions parents have about teaching.
 So here are 10 things parents might not know.